Platelet-rich fibrin

-Platelet-rich fibrin (PRF) or leukocyte- and platelet-rich fibrin (L-PRF) is a derivative of PRP where autologous platelets and leukocytes are present in a complex fibrin matrix to accelerate the healing of soft and hard tissue and is used as a tissue-engineering scaffold for endodontics.
+Platelet-rich fibrin (PRF) or leukocyte- and platelet-rich fibrin (L-PRF) is a derivative of PRP where autologous platelets and leukocytes are present in a complex fibrin matrix to accelerate the healing of soft and hard tissue and is used as a tissue-engineering scaffold in oral and maxillofacial surgeries.
 PRF falls under FDA Product Code KST, labeling it as a blood draw/Hematology product classifying it as 510(k) exempt.

-To obtain PRF, required quantity of blood is drawn quickly into test tubes without an anticoagulant and centrifuged immediately.
+To obtain PRF, the required quantity of blood is drawn into test tubes without an anticoagulant and centrifuged immediately.
 Blood can be centrifuged using a tabletop centrifuge from 3-8 minutes for 1300 revolutions per minute.
-The resultant product consists of the following three layers; topmost layer consisting of platelet poor plasma, PRF clot in the middle, and red blood cells (RBC) at the bottom.
-PRF is available as a fibrin clot.
-PRF clot can be removed from the test tube using a sterile tweezer-like instrument.
-After lifting, the RBC layer attached to the PRF clot can be carefully removed using a sterilized scissor.
+The resultant product consists of the following three layers: the topmost layer consisting of platelet poor plasma, the PRF clot in the middle, and the red blood cells (RBC) at the bottom.
+The PRF clot can be removed from the test tube using a pickup instrument (such as Gerald tissue forceps).
+The RBC layer attached to the PRF clot can be carefully removed using scissors or a blunt instrument.

-Platelet activation in response to tissue damage occurs during the process of making PRF release several biologically active proteins including; platelet alpha granules, platelet‑derived growth factor (PGDF), transforming growth factors‑β (TGF‑β), vascular endothelial growth factor (VEGF), and epidermal growth factor.
+Platelet activation in response to tissue damage occurs during the process of making PRF release several biologically active proteins including; platelet alpha granules, platelet‑derived growth factor (PDGF), transforming growth factors‑β (TGF‑β), vascular endothelial growth factor (VEGF), and epidermal growth factor.
 Actually, the platelets and leukocyte cytokines play important parts in role of this biomaterial, but the fibrin matrix supporting them is the most helpful in constituting the determining elements responsible for real therapeutic potential of PRF.
 Cytokines are immediately used and destroyed in a healing wound.
 The harmony between cytokines and their supporting fibrin matrix has much more importance than any other platelet derivatives.